 There are, broadly, two ways to determine a local neighborhood around a point.
-The first is to measure Euclidean distance, for instance, all of the surface contained within a sphere.
-The second is to measure Geodesic distance by walking out a set distance on the surface.
+The first is to use Euclidean distance, for instance, all of the (connected) surface that is contained within a sphere of a given radius.
+The second is to use Geodesic distance, for instance, by walking out a set distance on the surface.
 Empirically, we have determined that for small-scale features the two are qualitatively similar.
-The difference only really matters when considering large-scale features such as entire limbs.
-At this scale pose-invariance (a bent limb should be the "same" as a straight one) can only be achieved by considering geodesic distances.
+The difference really only matters when considering large-scale features such as entire limbs.
+At that scale, pose-invariance (a bent limb should be the "same" as a straight one) can only be achieved by considering geodesic distances.
 We divide existing local descriptors into three classes.
 The first two only look at local data, the third at global data.
 The two local data classes split on whether they sample a metric locally or fit a model to the local neighborhood.

-2.1.
-Ring-based descriptors (sample metric locally)
+2.1 Ring-based descriptors (sample metric locally)

-Blowing bubbles [MPS^{}03] intersects the surface with a set of concentric spheres and extracts information about the surface in two steps.
+Blowing bubbles [24] intersects the surface with a set of concentric spheres and extracts information about the surface in two steps.
 First, they simply count the number of closed contours, ignoring curves that are far away (1, 2, or more than 2).
 They further classify the contours using the length of the contours and a local concavity measure that determines if the curve centroid is above or below the point.
 Altogether, these measures can be used to classify the surface into eleven different groups.
-These descriptors (length of curve, centroid) are generalized to an integrative framework in [PWHY09].
+These descriptors (length of curve, centroid) are generalized to an integrative framework in [26].

-Geodesic fans [GGGZ05] sample a metric (such as curvature) on the mesh using concentric geodesic rings instead of spheres.
+Geodesic fans [14] sample a metric (such as curvature) on the mesh using concentric geodesic rings instead of spheres.
 Geodesic fans re-sample the metric into evenlyspaced samples in the radial and angular direction.
 To compare two fans, every possible rotation is tried, and the one with the minimal error is kept.
 They also introduce a 1D "curve", where the values around a ring are collapsed into a single number (average, minimum, and maximum values).
 This eliminates the need to try all possible rotations but does result in a loss of information.
-A modified version of this, which combined curvature along geodesics with normal variation, was recently used to do polyp detection [OS10].
+A modified version of this, which combined curvature along geodesics with normal variation, was recently used to do polyp detection [25].

-Splash descriptor Stein and Medioni [SM92] sample the normal at regularly-spaced intervals.
-The normals are mapped to a spherical coordinate system using the normal n_0 at the point and a tangent vector t, with t chosen by finding the point P_i which has the maximum value of $\sqrt{\langle n_0, n_i \rangle^2 + \langle t, n_i \rangle^2}$.
+Splash descriptor Stein and Medioni [31] sample the normal at regularly-spaced intervals.
+The normals are mapped to a spherical coordinate system using the normal $n_0$ at the point and a tangent vector t, with t chosen by finding the point $P_i$ which has the maximum value of $\sqrt{\langle n_0, n_i \rangle^2 + \langle t, n_i \rangle^2}$ .
 They then map this 3D curve to 2D by computing the curvature and torsion along it.
 It is not clear how necessary (or useful) this last step is; it was primarily motivated by compatibility with the rest of their system.

-Point descriptor Chua and Jarvis [CJ97] used a similar sampling, but recorded the distance from the contour to a plane fit to the contour and passing through the point.
-Yamany and Farag [YF99, YF02] proposed a modified version of this where they took a line through the point on the ring.
+Point descriptor Chua and Jarvis [3] used a similar sampling, but recorded the distance from the contour to a plane fit to the contour and passing through the point.
+Yamany and Farag [33,34] proposed a modified version of this where they took a line through the point on the ring.
 They then stored the line length and angle with respect to the normal.
 They convert this to a 2D image by using the first angle and length as the axes, and the normal angle as the image's intensity value.
-They used all points in the mesh for this descriptor; by weighting the points by their distance to the center point [BMP02,KPNK03] this descriptor can be localized.
+They used all points in the mesh for this descriptor; by weighting the points by their distance to the center point [1,20] this descriptor can be localized.

-2.2.
-Expanding descriptors (fit model to region)
+2.2 Expanding descriptors (fit model to region)